eliasmccosta/meu-site/content/publication/conference-paper/EGU2018/index.md

 summary: The results of this modelling exercise can be further used for environmental models, such as vulnerability risk assessment.

 tags:
-  - Environmental management.
+  - Environmental management
-  - Soil conservation.
+  - Soil conservation
-  - 3D Models.
+  - 3D Models
-  - GAM.
+  - GAM
-  - Uncertainty.
+  - Uncertainty

 # Display this page in the Featured widget?
 featured: true